 Modern Art Museum of Fort Worth

-The Modern Art Museum of Fort Worth, also known as “The Modern”, is one of the most renowned museums of modern and contemporary art in Texas.
+The Modern Art Museum of Fort Worth, also known as “The Modern”, is one of the oldest and most popular museums of art in Texas.

-The museum “is dedicated to collecting, presenting, and interpreting international developments in post–World War II art in all media”.
-The Modern has a collection of over 3,000 works, displayed on rotation, including masterpieces by Pablo Picasso, Andy Warhol, Georg Baselitz, Anselm Kiefer, Ron Mueck, Gerhard Richter, Jackson Pollock, Robert Motherwell, and Richard Serra.
+The collection of the museum comprises over 3,000 artworks, including masterpieces by American and international modern and contemporary artists such as Pablo Picasso, Andy Warhol, Georg Baselitz, Anselm Kiefer, Ron Mueck, Gerhard Richter, Jackson Pollock, Robert Motherwell, and Richard Serra, among others.

-The Modern Art Museum also organizes temporary exhibitions, guided tours, performances, screenings, concerts, and special events.
+The program of the Modern Art Museum of Fort Worth includes temporary exhibitions, guided tours, theatrical performances, film screenings, concerts, and special events.

-The museum building, fully accessible to physically impaired people, includes a shop and a restaurant.
+The building of the museum, fully accessible to physically impaired people, also accommodates a book & gift shop and a cafe-restaurant.

 How our readers rate this museum (you can vote)